 What It Costs To Secure An Apartment with Paris RentalDownload your free guide here

-As the owner of a furnished or unfurnished apartment you would like to rent your apartment, yet with the exponential choice of management companies to be found on the web, you hesitate on whom to entrust your flat to.
+As the owner of a furnished or unfurnished apartment, you would like to rent your apartment, yet with the exponential choice of management of companies to be found on the web, you hesitate on whom to entrust your flat too.
 Normal!

-Home Management is a company specialized in Management rentals.
-As such, Home Management can replace you in ensuring the preservation of your real estate assets, and take care of the hassles during the rental period.
+Home Management is a company specializing in Management rentals.
+As such, Home Management can replace you in ensuring the preservation of your real estate assets and take care of the hassles during the rental period.

-In order to prepare your apartment for rental, and to give you an insight on a tenant’s view, look at what are the steps followed by a future tenant by consulting the PDF booklet "The 7 steps of the furnished rental”.
+In order to prepare your apartment for rental and to give you an insight into a tenant’s view, look at what are the steps followed by a future tenant by consulting the PDF booklet "The 7 steps of the furnished rental”.